John Lubbock, 2nd Baron Avebury: Background

 He was the eldest son of John Lubbock, 1st Baron Avebury (1834–1913), and his first wife Ellen Frances Hordern (1841–1879).
 He succeeded his father as Baron Avebury upon his death in 1913.
-He was born, and died, at the family home, High Elms, in Farnborough, Kent.
+He was born, and died, at the family home, High Elms, in Farnborough.

 He was educated at Eton College, and then at Balliol College, Oxford, where he graduated as B.A. and M.A. in the same year of 1885.

 Career

 Lubbock was a director of the family banking firm, Robbarts, Lubbock and Company, from 1880 until 1914 when it was taken over by Coutts & Co., where he became a director in turn, and of the British National Provincial Bank and a member of the boards of five colonial banks, eight insurance companies and five investment trusts, including the Bank of New Zealand, Lloyd's of London, Royal Exchange Assurance Co, Australian Mortgage Land and Finance Co., and Australian Mercantile Land and Finance Co.

 In 1925 he chaired the Lubbock Committee looking at repayment of War Savings Certificates.

 He was also a Deputy Lieutenant for the county of Kent.